 Normally, employees must work for an employer for a certain time period before the benefits they have earned belong to them.
 After they have done so, they are considered "vested" in those benefits.
 Today, in some pension plans, you are fully vested after five years on the job.
 In others, it takes you seven years to become fully vested - but you become vested in increasing portions of your benefit starting at three years.
 If you've worked for more than one company long enough to become vested in multiple pension plans, you can receive more than one pension payment.

 Your employer manages the investment side of funding its pension plan(s), so the employer bears the risk of choosing investments and the risk that the market will decline.
 Pensions differ in that respect from employee-managed retirement plans (such as 401(k) plans) in which employees choose how much to save and how to invest.
 The term "pension" is not typically used to refer to such savings plans.
+The IRS provides additional information about the various types of retirement plans.

 To be precise, PBGC also uses the terms "defined benefit pension" and "defined benefit plan" to refer to your pension. ("Defined benefit" refers to the specified, usually monthly payment that your pension promises.
 401(k) plans are "defined contribution" plans.
 While the legal definition of "pension plan" includes both defined benefits and defined contributions, people most often compare defined contribution 401(k) plans to defined benefit pensions.)